beego/beedoc/en-US/mvc/model/rawsql.md

 #### Values / ValuesList / ValuesFlat

 The resultSet values returned by Raw SQL query are `string`.
 NULL field will return empty string ``

+> from beego 1.1.0
+> Values, ValuesList, ValuesFlat.
+The returned fields can be specified.
+> General you don't need specify.
+Because the field names already defined in your SQL.

 #### Values